fenago/machine-learning/lab_guides/lab_9.md

 spam_decision_tree.fit(new_X,new_y)
 ```

-Feel free to look at more details in the repo www.github.com/luisguiserrano/manning.
-The
-decision tree and the boundary region can be seen in Figure 10.5.
+The decision tree and the boundary region can be seen in Figure 10.5.

 ![](./images/213.png)